-However, it must be noted that this is only a guide and the most important consideration is the needs of the individual students in each particular class.
+However, it must be noted that this is only a guide and the most important thing is the needs of the individual students in every class.

-Teachers work in teams of three to produce a coherent plan of work for every class.
-All classes are taught by three teachers in any given day.
+Teachers work in teams of three to make a plan of work for every class.
+Classes are taught by three teachers every day.*

-In this class students are introduced to new language, or language that is pertinent to their level and requires practise.
-This language input can either be lexical or grammatical, and there is usually some reference to the course book, although teachers try to avoid book-only lessons.
+In this class students are introduced to new language, or will take a new look at language that is important for their level and requires practise.
+This language input can either be connected to vocabulary or grammar and there is usually some reference to the course book, although teachers try to avoid book-only lessons.
 45 minutes of homework will be set by the teacher of this lesson to either practise the structures and forms from this lesson, or to do preparation and research for the following day’s lesson.
-Homework can take the form of reading, writing, dictionary work and computer-based research.
+Homework can be reading, writing, dictionary work or computer-based research.

-Listening, reading and writing skills with the main objectives of practising these skills from a variety of different text types.
-Particular attention in this class will be focussed on relating students’ classroom experience to cultural and personal aspects of the social programme, including previewing and reviewing excursions.
+Listening, reading and writing skills with the main aim of practising these skills from different text types.
+In this class teachers will focus on connecting what students do in the class to the cultural and personal aspects of the social programme, including previewing and reviewing excursions.

 Development of speaking skills, using material suitable to the level of the class.
 These could include role-plays, classroom debates, interviews and pair or group work.

-These classes are project or task-based lessons designed to allow students to develop their language skills in a freer, less controlled way than in the morning classes, but with practical and meaningful outcomes.
+These classes are project or task-based lessons designed to allow students to develop their language skills in a freer, less controlled way than in the morning classes, but with practical and real outcomes.

-Below you can see a guide outlining what students at each level are likely to cover.
-This is subject to change in reality as we encourage our teachers to respond to their classes needs.
-For example, a teacher may find that a group needs to focus on a particular issue in more detail, or, if the class needs to review language that should have been covered at a previous level, or if there are gaps in a groups knowledge of English then our teachers will respond accordingly.
+Below you can see a guide showing what students at each level are likely to cover.
+This may change in reality as we encourage our teachers to respond to their classes needs.
+For example, a teacher may find that a group needs to focus on a particular issue in more detail, or, that the class needs to review language that should have been covered at a previous level, or that there are gaps in a groups knowledge of English.
+Then our teachers will respond accordingly.

 Our elementary program covers a wide range of topics, grammar, functional language and vocabulary.
 These typically include, but are not limited to: